dunskii/bookingx/README.txt

 == Frequently Asked Questions ==
 = Do you have a premium version? =

 No, our goal is for Booking X to have all the core features that a service business requires to manage bookings.
-To extend its functionality we will be releasing add-ons.
+To extend its functionality we will be selling [add-ons](https://booking-x.com/add-ons/).

 = Where can I get support? =